andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/swift-language-notes/why-do-we-need-to-annotate-escaping-closures-in-swift.md

 Resilience is all about how clients are affected when you _change_ the API or its implementation.

-Suppose that a team mate of mine writes a function&#8230; [She&#8217;s just created an API][5], true?
+Suppose that a team mate of mine writes a function&#8230; [She's just created an API][5], true?

-Suppose that the function asks for a closure, but for now it&#8217;s just a regular old closure.
+Suppose that the function asks for a closure, but for now it's just a regular old closure.
 No escaping or anything.

-Others on my team are going to start coding against that function&#8217;s signature.
-If the function is honest, it allows me and my team to have expectations about what it&#8217;ll do when it executes.
+Others on my team are going to start coding against that function's signature.
+If the function is honest, it allows me and my team to have expectations about what it'll do when it executes.

-Now suppose that I&#8217;m going to work on version 2 of that same API.
-Only _now_, I&#8217;m going to introduce the opportunity for that closure to [escape][1] (maybe intentionally, or maybe accidentally out of ignorance).
+Now suppose that I'm going to work on version 2 of that same API.
+Only _now_, I'm going to introduce the opportunity for that closure to [escape][1] (maybe intentionally, or maybe accidentally out of ignorance).

-Thaaaat&#8217;s gonna break my team.
+Thaaaat's gonna break my team.
 For sure.

-They&#8217;re using the API as it is expecting normal synchronous behavior from the function.
-Now _I&#8217;ve_ gone in and fundamentally changed what their expectations should be.
+They're using the API as it is expecting normal synchronous behavior from the function.
+Now _I've_ gone in and fundamentally changed what their expectations should be.

-In other words, I haven&#8217;t been very resilient.
+In other words, I haven't been very resilient.

 The default behavior of closures passed to functions is to be `@noescape`.
 If I introduce the possibility for that closure to escape, I need to be red-flag warned about that, because I need to come up with some way to communicate this breaking change to the clients of the API.
 And/or provide an alternative so that clients of API v1 can still use it as expected.

-Most of all, I need to **think** about the implications of what I&#8217;m doing, and sometimes (a lot of the times) that takes prompting.
+Most of all, I need to **think** about the implications of what I'm doing, and sometimes (a lot of the times) that takes prompting.

 <a name="bottom-line" class="jump-target"></a>

-# The bottom line &#8211; The compiler is making you think
+# The bottom line – The compiler is making you think

 All of this to say: The compiler is making you think.
-Not only that, it&#8217;s forcing you to conform.
+Not only that, it's forcing you to conform.

-From what I&#8217;ve found, that&#8217;s the idea behind &#8220;why&#8221; we need to mark escaping closures with `@escaping` in Swift.
+From what I've found, that's the idea behind &#8220;why&#8221; we need to mark escaping closures with `@escaping` in Swift.

 <a name="related" class="jump-target"></a>